-Yes, I have heard this about you, she says.
-In America, everybody is afraid of missing something, so they carry their phones everywhere, in case they need to take a picture, to keep that moment forever.
-But you know what, Abel?
-I think a moment cannot be captured, just like Seeker could not capture his time in The Wide by making a drawing.
-I think the only way you can hold an experience is to carry it inside you.
+Yes, I have heard this about you.
+In America, everybody is afraid of missing something, so they carry their cameras everywhere, in case they need to take a picture, to hold that moment forever.
+But you know what?
+I think a moment cannot be held, just like Seeker could not hold on to his experience in The Wide by making a drawing.
+I think the only way you can hold an experience is to make it part of you, to let it change you.

 She’s right, of course.
-I know she’s right, just as I know that, despite her insight, I’ll eventually wake from this curious dream, and I’ll continue on through life with my techno wonder device in hand, attempting to capture that which refuses to be captured.
+I know she’s right, just as I know that, despite her wisdom, I’ll eventually wake from this curious dream, and I’ll continue living a life leashed to technology, attempting to hold on to that which cannot be held.

 She rises.
-The rope becomes taut again, fiber and flesh straining against that persistent aquatic curse.
-As she stands, I feel her knees pop.
+The rope becomes taut again, fiber and flesh straining against the persistent aquatic curse.
+I feel her knees pop.
 But the feeling is distant, dull in a way it wasn’t before.
-Whatever it is that’s linked us through miles and seasons––it is fading.
-If this is a dream, at least one of us appears to be waking up.
-I’m being pulled away now, that foreign world peeling back, giving way to the warm fog of the in-between.
+The magic that’s linked us through space and time is fading.
+If this is a dream, at least one of us appears to be waking.
+I’m being pulled away, Winta’s world peeling back, giving way to the warm fog of in-between.
 An urgent question rises in me.
 I can’t leave before asking, Winta!
-That final page!
+That page!
 Why did Seeker leave it blank?

-From across the void, her voice chimes clearly in response.
-I cannot say for certain, but this is what think, Abel: I think there are no blank pages.
+Through the void, her voice calls in response.
+I believe there are no blank pages.
 Not really.

-I’ve never been a quick waker.
-Like many, the line for me between sleep and awake is nebulous, so I’m prone to confuse my thoughts in dreams with those of coherence.
+I’ve never been a quick riser.
+The space between sleep and awake is so nebulous, I’m prone to confuse my thoughts in dreams with those of the waking world.
 Not so today.
 I am awake, eyes open, and I don’t remember opening them.
 My phone is in my pocket, buzzing.
-Likely it’s someone sending a happy birthday text, or perhaps it’s one of a couple hundred cheery Facebook well wishers.
-Buzz Buzz.
-Buzz Buzz.
-I plunge my hand into my pocket, find the power button, press.
+Likely it’s someone sending a happy birthday text, or perhaps one of a couple hundred birthday blessings, courtesy of The Social Network.
+I plunge my hand into my pocket, shut it down.

-Accompanying her sweet melody, the sprinkler chats percussively, and another sound––the echo of water, trickling down the alley storm drain.
+Accompanying the sweet melody, the sprinkler chats percussively, and another sound––the echo of water, escaping down the alley storm drain.

-I go to the faucet, turn it, squelch the extravagant flow.
+I go to the faucet, cut the extravagant flow.

-The day is eternal, and it is fleeting.
-I breathe deeply, savoring the forever and the gone away.
-It is a good day.
+The day is both eternal and fleeting.
+I breathe deeply the summer air, savoring the sweetness of grass, tree, and flower.
+It’s a good day.
 And I have work to do.